Vocations

 All of us need other people to encourage and help us discern our vocation.
 The Holy Spirit uses all sorts of people and ways to help us on our journey.
 Sometimes that help is as simple as the relative or friend who encourages us towards something we are good at.
 Sometimes it needs a good conversation with a wise person who has travelled the road before us to discover how to move forward.
 Sometimes that help might even be in the door that closes a direction we thought we were going in.

 Some will sense a vocation to ministry and leadership in the Church.
 That can be an exciting and awe-inspiring prospect, though often we are the last people to recognise that this is what God is inviting us into.
-The possible roles within the church, are many and varied.
-In addition to the more traditional roles of parish priest and licensed lay minister, they include chaplaincy in hospitals, prisons and other institutions as well as specialised ministries with distinctive groups such as young people, children and young families, people with disabilities.
+The possible roles are many and varied.
+In addition to the more traditional roles of priest and licensed lay minister, they include many other roles.
+We hope you will take time to pray about, think about and talk about where God may be leading you.